l7mp/stunner/doc/SECURITY.md

 Unless properly locked down, STUNner may be used maliciously to open a tunnel to any UDP service running inside a Kubernetes cluster.
 Accordingly, it is critical to tightly control the pods and services exposed via STUNner.

-STUNner's basic security promise is as follows:
+STUNner's basic security model is as follows:

 > In a properly configured STUNner deployment, even possessing a valid TURN credential a malicious attacker can reach only the media servers via STUNner but no other services, which is essentially